Simple Linking Maintenance for WordPress Sites

 After that, it was simply addressing each redirect one by one and either choosing to fix it, unlink it or ignore it (unfortunately though, there is no way to classify a redirect as ignored or white-listed like you can classify a broken link as “not broken.”
 I've submitted the suggestion to the plugin author in hopes it gets added one day – and you can too here if you'd like.)

 A look at the after

 The day that I fixed the redirects, I created an event in Raven Tools.
 The event notation allowed me to see the impact (if any) that fixing the redirects had on the sites performance in the search engines.
 Obviously, the engines have yet to recrawl every page on my site and find all the redirects updated.
 But, even in the short two-week time span, the trend line is moving slightly up:

 Is this the only reason the trend line might be moving up?
-Definitely not.
-Has the full impact of correcting all the links been seen?
-Definitely not – the engines still have a lot of re-crawling to do.
-Does this help prevent potential indexing issues that can be caused by chained redirects and linking (unknowingly) to sites that have been redirected to bad neighborhoods?
+No. Have we seen the full impact of correcting all the links?
+No. The engines still have a lot of re-crawling to do.
+Does this help prevent potential indexing issues that can be caused by chained redirects and linking (unknowingly) to sites that are being redirected to bad neighborhoods?
 Absolutely.
 Is the short amount of time it takes to do the initial clean up and then maintain it worth any possible advantage it might give you?
 I think so.